-Volunteers are a vital part of the Revels family and volunteering is a great, fun way to become part of the Revels circle.
+Volunteers are a vital part of the Washington Revels family and volunteering is a great, fun way to become part of the Revels circle.
 There are a variety of ways to get involved, so you can match your age, experience, and availability to what suits you.
-Volunteers are also eligible to sing with our May Revels chorus in the spring!
+Volunteers are also eligible to sing with our Spring Revels chorus in the spring!

 There are two major areas of volunteer opportunities: